Baltimore Carved Bellflowers (and Paterae, Plumes, and Swags)

 A Federal Carved Mahogany Side Chair; Baltimore, c.1800; part of the furnishings of Willow Brook, the home of merchant John Donnell (1752-1827); descended directly in the family to the present day, never having had traveled more than 12 miles from the location where it was probably made; possibly from the same shop as a set likely made for Charles Carroll of Carrollton (1737-1832) who, like many wealthy Baltimoreans around the turn of the Century, sought to “modernize” one’s household(s); and in his case, also furnish the country houses he provided for his three children: Oakland (Catherine Carroll Harper), Brooklawn (Mary Carroll Caton), and Homewood (Charles Carroll Jr.), all just north of Baltimore, as well as their respective townhouses in the city

 Most scholarship suggests that these Carroll chairs were actually owned by Catherine “Kitty” Carroll Harper and her husband Robert Goodloe Harper.
 Whether or not Charles Carroll actually bought the chairs for his daughter and son-in-law is a matter of conjecture.
 If not, he in all likelihood supplied the funds; “Over the next thirty years, Charles Carroll gave them at least $343,957, which enabled them to build a home and acquire furnishings like the set of side chairs…..”
 (Priddy and Steuart, Chipstone, 2010).
 The same authors note that the Harpers “settled in Montgomery County, Maryland”.
 However, virtually every other source available has the Harpers living the balance of their married life primarily at Oakland, the country home Charles Carroll built for them north of Baltimore, as well as their townhouse in the city.
 Robert Goodloe Harper’s biography has him moving to the city shortly after the “close of his Congressional career (March 5, 1801)” and marriage in May of the same year.
-Coincidentally, by 1804, he was on the board of directors of The Baltimore Water Company, along with fellow committee member John Donnell, owner of the aforementioned chair.
+Coincidentally, by 1804, he was on the board of directors of The Baltimore Water Company, along with fellow committee member John Donnell (see below), owner of the aforementioned chair.
 Robert Goodloe Harper was buried at Oakland and later reinterred at Greenmount Cemetery in Baltimore.
-(Courtesy, Winterthur Museum)

-Robert Goodloe Harper House, Baltimore, MD
+Robert Goodloe Harper Townhouse, Baltimore, Maryland

 The above chair, almost identical to the Donnell chair and unquestionably from the same shop, differs only in that it has a slight lateral bow in the back (indiscernible in the image) to conform to the sitter’s back.
-(Maryland Heritage, The Maryland Historical Society, 1976, p.120)

 This Baltimore bellflower chain has a terminating husk composed of the right pedal overlapping the left, with a hyperextending central pedal below.

-A very similar chain of bellflowers, terminating in an identical “right, over left, over extended central pedal” husk, can be seen on one of a pair of Baltimore side chairs sold at Christie’s in September of 2017
+A very similar chain of bellflowers, terminating in an identical “right, over left, over extended central petal” husk, can be seen on one of a pair of Baltimore side chairs sold at Christie’s in September of 2017

 The layout of the back and “H” stretchers, the molding of the front legs, the saddle seat front rail, the bellflowers (or husks) connected with “teardrop-shaped stems”, the leaf patera, the stylized “Prince of Wales” plumes (leafage rather than feathers), and the carved drapery swags, sinched by and hanging from floral rings, are all apparent on the Donnell and Hopkins Halsted Collection chairs.
-(Courtesy, Winterthur Museum)

 This pair of chairs which sold at Skinner Auctions in 2011 (detail below) was originally catalogued as attributed to South Carolina but later amended to Washington, D.C..
 While the maker was probably familiar with the Winterthur chair of the same design, their less sophisticated, shallower carving precludes these chairs from being from the same set.
 The leaves of the paterae, for example, do not undulate from the convex to the concave as they extend out to the edge.
 These chairs also lack the extra “lobe” (as well as the sophistication of carving) where the drapery swags meet the central splat.
 Might this be an example of a D.C. chairmaker’s yeoman’s job of emulating the successful designs from their much larger sister city to the north?